ftaisdeal/python_slide_show/README.md

 PYTHON SLIDE SHOW

-This script provides a way to view in full screen mode the images in a directory.
+This script provides a way to view in full screen mode all the images in a directory as a slide show.

 The script will cycle through the images indefinitely unless you either press escape or the "q" key.